Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 200 of Meeus index or 1153 from Brown series.

 The length of the current synodic month is 3 hours and 15 minutes shorter than the mean synodic month length.
 It is 2 hours and 54 minutes longer compared to 21st century's shortest synodic month length.

-8 days after point of perigee on 10 March 2016 at 07:02 in ♈ Aries.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 7 days, until the Moon reaches the point of next apogee on 25 March 2016 at 14:16 in ♎ Libra.
+8 days since point of perigee on 10 March 2016 at 07:02 in ♈ Aries the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 7 days until the Moon reaches the point of next apogee on 25 March 2016 at 14:16 in ♎ Libra.

 The Moon is 386 677 km (240 270 mi) away from Earth and getting further over the next 7 days until the point apogee when Earth-Moon distance is going to be 406 125 km (252 354 mi).

-9 days after descending node on 9 March 2016 at 06:31 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 22 March 2016 at 12:59 in ♍ Virgo.
+9 days after descending node on 9 March 2016 at 06:31 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 22 March 2016 at 12:59 in ♍ Virgo.

-2 days since the previous standstill on 16 March 2016 at 05:01 in ♋ Cancer when the Moon has reached North declination of ∠18.206°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.239° at the point of next southern standstill on 30 March 2016 at 22:12 in ♐ Sagittarius.
+2 days since the last northern standstill on 16 March 2016 at 05:01 in ♋ Cancer when the Moon has reached North declination of ∠18.206° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.239° at the point of next southern standstill on 30 March 2016 at 22:12 in ♐ Sagittarius.

 In 5 days on 23 March 2016 at 12:01 in ♎ Libra the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.